 - given your permission to the lender to run the search.

-The more hard searches a lender sees on your report in a short space of time, the less likely you are to be accepted for a loan.
+The more hard searches a direct lender sees on your report in a short space of time, the less likely you are to be accepted for a loan.
 That's because a lender might think you're struggling to manage your finances.
 Even worse, your credit rating will also be adversely affected.

-What can you use a no guarantor loan for?
+What can you use the money for?

 There really are no restrictions on what you can use the money for.
 Usually, bad credit loans are used to cover an unexpected or emergency expense when there are no other options available.
 You can use them to fix an appliance that has broken unexpectedly, a costly car repair to help you get back on the road and such.

-How safe are bad credit loans with no guarantor?
+How safe are no guarantor loans?

 They are safe as long as you apply to a lender or a broker who is authorised and regulated by the Financial Conduct Authority.
 All lenders on our panel are authorised and regulated and specialise in offering borrowers a safe option when you need money the most.

 We never charge any money upfront or any fees.
-We will never call you asking for payment either.
+We will never call you asking for any payment either.
 You should never pay any upfront fees for a loan or send any money in return for a loan – most likely this is a scam and to be avoided.
 A scammer may also ask for you to purchase vouchers on their behalf in order to secure a loan.
 These are also to be avoided.